Tank Chart

 Common Uses: Home heating, hot water, dryers, fireplaces, generators, pool heat.

-Size and Capacity: This tank is approximately 4 feet tall by 3 feet diameter and will hold 100 gallons when filled to 80 percent capacity.
+Size and Capacity: This tank is approximately 4 feet tall by 3 feet in diameter and will hold 100 gallons when filled to 80% capacity.

 Notes: These tanks are commonly referred to by a few different names.
-Such names include “100 gallons,” which refers to the actual number of gallons of propane the tank can hold; “120 gallons,” which refers to the total water capacity of the tank; and a “420lb tank,” which refers to the number of pounds of propane the tank will be able to hold when filled to 80 percent.
+Such names include “100 gallons,” which refers to the actual number of gallons of propane the tank can hold; “120 gallons,” which refers to the total water capacity of the tank; and a “420 lb tank,” which refers to the number of pounds of propane the tank will be able to hold when filled to 80%.

 Placement Restrictions: The minimum distance from a door or window into a building is 5 feet.
 The minimum distance from a source of ignition is 10 feet.
 Up to 4 of these tanks are permitted to be placed next to each other, assuming the other restriction clearances are met.